Health and wellbeing

 Falls prevention resources

-Falls are not an inevitable part of growing older, many can be prevented!
-If you have had a fall – even if you don't think you have hurt yourself – you should take a visit to see your GP.
+Falls are not an inevitable part of growing older, many can be prevented.
+If you have had a fall - even if you don't think you have hurt yourself - you should go and see your GP.
 If you've stopped doing things in fear of falling again, there are many things that can be done to prevent this.
 For example:

 - Using a walking aid or getting a different one.